alikhan126/healthcare-fraud-detection-graph/FINAL_PROJECT_REPORT.md

 **Results**: Available in `outputs/results/query_3:_accomplice_physician.csv`

+**Query Results Analysis**:
+- **Total physicians identified**: 100 physicians working with both fraud and legitimate providers
+- **Mixed connections**: Each physician has connections to both fraudulent providers (isFraud=1) and legitimate providers (isFraud=0)
+- **Bridge pattern**: These physicians serve as bridges between fraud and legitimate networks
+- **Risk assessment**: Physicians with high fraud provider counts but also legitimate connections may be unknowingly facilitating fraud

 **Key Insights**:
+- This query identifies physicians who bridge fraud and legitimate networks, potentially enabling fraud to appear more legitimate
-- Identifies physicians with mixed connections
+- Physicians with mixed connections may be targets for fraud prevention education or investigation
-- May indicate physicians unknowingly facilitating fraud
-- Helps understand fraud network boundaries
+- Understanding these boundary connections helps identify how fraud networks infiltrate legitimate healthcare operations

 ## 7.5 Query 4: Diagnosis Copy-Paste Clusters